CSR Activity Report (CSR Guideline Activity Reports) - Safety, Accident Prevention, and Environmental Preservation

 Safety Management Implemented by Subcontractors

-Safety meeting at Aichi Plant (Toray Industries, Inc.)Safety meeting at Aichi Plant (Toray Industries, Inc.)
+Safety meeting at Ishikawa Plant (Toray Industries, Inc.)Safety meeting at Ishikawa Plant (Toray Industries, Inc.)

 Toray Group recognizes its duty to ensure the safety of the many subcontractors working at its sites.
 As colleagues working in the same workplace, subcontractors are made aware of, and expected to comply with, Toray Group rules.
 Subcontractors also participate in monthly meetings of occupational safety and health committees.
 Regular safety and liaison meetings are conducted to gain input from subcontractors and are used to communicate the Group's policies and to make sure all measures are implemented.
 In addition, the Group educates subcontractors who work on a short-term basis about Toray Group rules before work commences and manages safety thoroughly.
 At plants, Toray and subcontractors work together on safety initiatives, including safety posters, slogan contests and safety suggestions.